Stagecoach Group's story

-By the end of 2022, we expect to have 200 e-buses in our fleet.
-We are proud to be working with Transport for West Midlands to make Coventry the country’s first all-electric Bus City.
-Every bus in Coventry is planned to be electric-powered by 2025, leading to improved air quality and reduced greenhouse gas emissions.
+In the west Midlands, Stagecoach is working with Transport for West Midlands to make Coventry the country’s first all-electric bus city.
+Every bus in Coventry is planned to be electric powered by 2025, leading to improved air quality and reduced greenhouse gas emissions.

-During 2021, we will be introducing a further 46 new fully electric buses in our key Scottish transport networks in Aberdeen, Kilmarnock and Perth.
-Delivered through the Scottish Ultra-Low Emission Bus Scheme, this will help to improve air quality and advance Scotland’s ambition for a net zero economy.
+In the key Scottish transport networks in Aberdeen, Kilmarnock and Perth, Stagecoach introduced a further 46 new fully electric buses.
+Delivered through the Scottish Ultra-Low Emission Bus Scheme, this has helped to improve air quality and advance Scotland’s overall ambition for a net zero economy.

 Making net zero a reality – and quickly – is about more than just switching technologies.
 We also need to change how we travel, moving people away from cars to walking, cycling and wheeling, and public transport.